microsoft/WindowsAppSDK/dev/SampleWinRT/README.md

 // Copyright (c) Microsoft Corporation.
 All rights reserved.
 // Licensed under the MIT License.
 See LICENSE in the project root for license information.
 ```

+Add any C++/WinRT projected headers used by the implementation to
+the [pch.h](../ProjectReunion_DLL/pch.h) to reduce compilation times.

+## Testing

+1. Add a new file to the [CppShared](../../test/CppShared/CppShared.vcxitems)
+2. Follow the existing pattern of adding a `TEST_CLASS` with `TEST_METHOD` for facets of your implementation
+3. Build the project and use the Visual Studio Test Explorer to run all tests

+For very large surfaces with lots of tests, add a new directory under `test`
+with its own shared items project.